 The meaning of the name Penelope might not be a seller (it means “weaver” in Greek), but there’s no denying how darling the name is.
 If you remember your high school English classes, the name Penelope might sound familiar, since she was the wife of Odysseus in Homer’s

-Esme has several meanings (like “esteemed or beloved”), but it has multiple origins.
-For example, it can be a derivative of Esmeralda, a Spanish name, or esmer, an Old French verb that means “to esteem”.
+Esme has several meanings (like “esteemed or beloved”), as well as multiple origins.
+For example, it can be a derivative of Esmeralda, a Spanish name, or esmer, an Old French verb that means “to esteem.”
 Either way, your little Esme is someone to love.

 Biblical names for babies are popular, and that’s what makes Samuel a timeless name.
 It means “told by God” and has Hebrew origins.
 It derives from the name Shemu’el, and is a beloved Biblical name.

 When your newborn steals your heart, that’s when Vincent can be an ideal name.
-It means “conquering” and has been around since the Middle Ages name.
+It means “conquering” and has been around since the Middle Ages.
 The French took a liking to it, and then brought it to England and eventually the U.S., where it has become even more popular.

-Nathaniel is a Hebrew name derived from Netan’el.
-It means “gift of God” and breaks down into natan, which means “to give” and ‘el, which references God, according to Nameberry.com.
+Meaning “gift of God,” Nathaniel is a Hebrew name derived from Netan’el.
+It breaks down into natan, which means “to give,” and ‘el, which references God.
 The name appears in both the Old and New Testaments, and has nicknames like Nate or Nathan.
-31 Catherine

 Catherine is as classic as they come when you’re considering baby names.
 It can be spelled with a K, and has a Greek origin.
 It means “pure” and is always a sophisticated name.
 It has a bunch of nicknames, too, like Cate, Cathy, Cat, Catie, Cath — it just goes on and on.